 - You want double-digit gross yields (look at emerging markets instead)

 For those who fit the profile, property in Gibraltar offers something increasingly rare: a stable, tax-efficient, supply-constrained market backed by a strong and diversified economy.
-The numbers support it, and the fundamentals are sound heading into the second half of the decade.
+The 15 July 2026 treaty milestone adds a potential near-term catalyst for demand, making 2026 a particularly relevant moment to assess the case.

 If you are ready to explore specific opportunities, start with the complete guide to buying property in Gibraltar or compare the numbers in the renting vs buying analysis to decide on your approach.